2023: Massive resignation of political appointees in Bauchi - New Telegraph

-Ahead of the 2023 general elections, the Bauchi State Government has continued to lose a large number of its political appointees who are eyeing new careers in politics.
+Ahead of the 2023 general election, the Bauchi State Government has continued to lose a large number of its political appointees who are eyeing new careers in politics.

 According to a source, more than 36 political appointees in the state have already tendered their resignation letters to the Bauchi State Government through the office of the Head of Service to enable them to contest various elective positions in the forthcoming elections.